rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 While running each epoch, the accuracy is calculated by averaging over the images.

-Got some error in mean-IoU implementation.
-So accuracy calculations continued with SSIM.

 Both SSIM and mean-IoU values varies from 0 to 1.
 Multiplying this value with 100 gives accuracy in percentage.